sophiiae/ComputerVisionApplication/SIFT/README.md

 ![showPyr](pics/showPyr.jpg)

 #### Difference of Gaussian Scale Space
-`DoGSS.m` uses GSS to create a Difference of Gaussian pyramid representation of an image.
+`DoGSS.m` uses GSS to create a Difference of Gaussian pyramid representation of an image.
 `DoGPyr = DoGSS(GPyr)`
 - **GPyr** is a Gaussian pyramid (see above).
-- **DoGPyr** is a MATLAB cell array of length noctaves containing the Difference of Gaussian pyramid.
+- **DoGPyr** is a MATLAB cell array of length noctaves containing the Difference of Gaussian pyramid.
 Each element of the array is a 3D array containing ns + 2 sub-octave DoG images.
 This will allow detection of ns extrema of DoG features over scale.

 *---Output:*